-Guidance Updated 21 July 2020 - Updates highlighted in blue
+Guidance Updated 13 July 2020

 This framework forms a part of our 'Play Safe, Stay Safe' support and guidance for golfers, clubs and counties.
 All frameworks can be accessed through our website - www.englandgolf.org

 Any guidance may be re-issued as government measures to combat COVID-19 are updated in the future.